priyankav-27/qrcode_generator/README.md

-# Streamlit QR Code Generator
+# QR Code Generator with Streamlit

-This is a Streamlit application for generating QR codes.
-The app is styled with a dark blackish-blue background and blue buttons for a modern look.
+Welcome to the QR Code Generator application built using Streamlit!
+This app allows you to create QR codes quickly and easily.
+The user interface features a sleek, dark blackish-blue theme with eye-catching blue buttons.

 ## Features